Car Camping Kitchen Essentials

 Your question at this point might be: I’m just getting into camping, do I really need to go out and buy ALL of this stuff right away?

-I would focus on the gear listed out in the “main camp kitchen essentials” section at the top of this post.
+I would focus on the gear listed in the “main camp kitchen essentials” section at the top of this post.
 Keep in mind that you likely already have a lot of this gear in your kitchen at home!

 As you camp more, you can start buying some of the other items like a dutch oven, which is really fun for cooking over the campfire!